Determining cancer cells division strategy: Introduction

-In particular, we show that (i) using forward scattering as a proxy for cell size~\cite{Li2015} allows to observe the dynamics of cell size distributions, which are in qualitative agreement with those shown by both numerical simulations of agent-based systems in which each agent can growth and divide and a minimal model based on a population balance equation. (ii) A simple exponential distribution of division times can not reproduce the observed dynamics, that instead requires an Erlang distribution with at least the sum of three independent exponentially distributed intermediate times.
-Finally, (iii) stratifying data according to cell generations allows to fully infer the homeostatic strategy adopted by leukemia cells.
+We show that: (i) using forward scattering as a proxy for cell size~\cite{Li2015} allows to observe the dynamics of cell size distributions, which are in qualitative agreement with those shown by both numerical simulations of agent-based systems and a minimal analytical model based on a population balance equation. (ii) A simple exponential distribution of division times can not reproduce the observed dynamics, which instead requires an Erlang distribution with at least the sum of three independent exponentially distributed intermediate times.
+Finally, (iii) stratifying data according to cell generations allows us to fully infer the homeostatic strategy adopted by leukemia cells.

 Overall, our results provide insight into the mechanisms of cell size control and may contribute to the development of novel therapies for diseases that are characterized by abnormal cell size distribution.